potatomat0/twins/Documents/Twins - Documents.md

 ```

 (Port the full list of themes from the original themes.ts file.)

+Text & placeholders
+- Use `--text-primary` for main content; `--text-secondary` for supportive text; and `--text-muted` for input placeholders and subtle hints.

 Theme presets and switching
 - Presets: `dark` and `light` are defined in `themes/index.ts` with complete color sets (`--text-primary`, `--text-secondary`, card, etc.).